Holcim Foundation for Sustainable Construction: Past Forums

-Upcoming forum

-The next Holcim Forum will be held in early 2023 in Latin America.

 Target issues for sustainable construction

 The Holcim Foundation measures and evaluates sustainable construction using five "target issues".
 Three of these align with the triple bottom line concept of balanced social, environmental and economic performance.
 The two further target issues cover the contextual and aesthetic impact, and innovation and transferability.

 Innovation and transferability - "Progress"

 Projects must demonstrate innovative approaches to sustainable development by pushing the envelope of practice and exploring new disciplinary frontiers.
 Breakthroughs and trend-setting discoveries must also be transferable to a range of other applications.
 Above all, transferable innovations must comply with the principles of circularity and decarbonization, while demonstrating an awareness of the environmental impact of construction throughout a structure's use-cycle.
 Possible innovations could include: